 When I decided that the time had come for a career change it seemed like the perfect role would be that of Funeral Celebrant.
 What could be more rewarding than being able to support people at a time when they most need it?
 To be able to create a Ceremony that is unique and special, to celebrate the life of a person, and help those who are grieving, is an absolute privilege.

-I am a fully qualified, professional Funeral Celebrant and a member of the Institute of Professional Celebrants.
+I am a fully qualified, and insured, professional Funeral Celebrant.
 I have a love of learning and continue to enhance my training whenever possible.
-As a member of the Institute feedback is regularly sought from my clients to ensure that I am giving the very best service possible.

 If you would like to chat about this with me, then feel free to e-mail or give me a call.